Inflation, subsidy reform hit stomachs in isolated Iran

-TEHERAN (AFP) - Outside his butchery in the south of Iran's capital, Ali cuts up a sheep carcass for customers who, like him, have seen inflation and subsidy reform devour their purchasing power.
+TEHERAN • Outside his butchery in the south of Iran's capital, Ali cuts up a sheep carcass for customers who, like him, have seen inflation and subsidy reform devour their purchasing power.

-"My sales have fallen significantly - almost by half," Mr Ali, 50, told AFP.

 Inflation is making an unwelcome comeback globally - stoked by high energy and food prices, driven largely by Russia's invasion of Ukraine, a major wheat producer, and by related sanctions on Moscow.

-But Iran has been wrestling with rampant price growth for years, exceeding 30 per cent annually every year since 2018, according to the International Monetary Fund.
+But Iran has been wrestling with rampant price growth for years, exceeding 30 per cent annually every year since 2018, according to the International Monetary Fund (IMF).

 But those ever-delicate efforts have been deadlocked since March, and an escalating spat between Iran and the UN's nuclear watchdog could reduce chances of reviving the agreement.